irnc/software-developer/README.md

 I used to be a PHP developer.
 Then a PhoneGap developer, and now JavaScript and Web are my daily job.

+Source code should be reabalbe, so we strive to creat [clean code](https://github.com/irnc/clean-code).

 ## Environment

 * https://github.com/irnc/explore-linux